 We can help every step of the way

 Whether you are looking to join us from a local school or abroad, transition can always be challenging.

 We will request reports from previous schools.
 Pupils will also be interviewed by senior members of staff.
 The admission of a pupil is conditional upon our terms and conditions.

 On average there are 18 pupils per class.
-Our maximum is 25 pupils per class and two classes per year group.
+Our maximum is 24 pupils per class and two classes per year group.

 All academic staff teaching the English National Curriculum are qualified British teachers.
 Those teaching Spanish, Catalan and French languages are qualified native teachers.

 We accept children with no English between the ages of 3 and 5 (EYFS and Year 1).

 For all other ages, we will do an English baseline assessment.

 We offer additional EAL support for learners who are beginning the acquisition of the English language, to ensure the best levels of communication, understanding, reading and writing while encouraging the skills of creativity and instilling a self reflective work ethic in the children.

 English is the lingua franca at school and we encourage students to speak it.
 Nonetheless, being an international school supportive of each child’s culture and mother tongue, you might hear other languages during breaktime.

 Many students may be speaking in Spanish in the playground (as it's the mother tongue spoken by the larger group), so we find that new children joining the school with little or no knowledge of the language learn it very quickly.